 Self-discipline, motivation and develops self-confidence – When a child masters a new skill, their confidence increases while their self-discipline and motivation is enhanced.

 Concentration and creativity – Through music education the ability to concentrate increases creating improved memory skills.
 The versatility of the accordion instrument for many music styles lends itself to improvisation.

 Being a part of a team – The accordion is a versatile and portable instrument whose features are easily included in ensembles, bands and orchestras.
 Being part of a musical group offers the student a lifetime of enjoyment as they have opportunities to link with their community.

-Accordion Renaissance offers special programs and support, to include accordions for the following audiences.
+Accordion Renaissance offers special programs and support to (including accordions for students!) students, parents. teachers, and the local community .
 We accept donated accordions in support of our programs.
-Contact firstname.lastname@example.org for information on any of the programs listed below.
+Contact firstname.lastname@example.org for information on any of our programs.